LemonPi/lemonpi.github.io/projects/clisp/clisp.md

 <p>
 	The run-time environment was the most interesting thing to work on.
 	The environment dictates symbols' meanings; the scope is where a symbol is meaningful.
 	A language can either have static or dynamic scoping.
-The difference is that free variables (variables not an argument or local to a procedure) are defined where the procedure's declared for static scoping, and where the procedure's called for dynamic scoping.
+The difference is that <b>free variables</b> (variables not an argument or local to a procedure) are defined where the procedure's declared for static scoping, and where the procedure's called for dynamic scoping.
 </p>